in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 It sends the DataNegotiationResult with the new entities and the existing entities to the DataTransferJob.

 ##### 2.2.3.
 Data Transfer
+The out of sync entities are requested from the external access node and the integrity of the data is verified again with hashes.
+> NOTE: Nodes can implement data segmentation to optimize the transfer specially with network with high latency or low
+> connection velocity.
 ###### 2.2.3.1 Local access node
 ![Data Transfer 3](images/use-case-data-synchronization-4-transfer.png)
 When the system has both lists, it compares the local and external lists to find any differing entities.